skoolkid/skoolkit/sphinx/source/man/skool2html.py.rst

 FILES
 =====
-``skool2html.py`` searches the following directories for skool files, ref files, CSS files, JavaScript files, font files, and files listed in the [Resources] section of the ref file:
+``skool2html.py`` searches the following directories for ref files, CSS files, JavaScript files, font files, and files listed in the [Resources] section of the ref file:

 |
-| - The directory containing the skool/ref file named on the command line
+| - The directory containing the skool file named on the command line
 | - The current working directory
 | - ./resources
 | - ~/.skoolkit